jimm/patchmaster/site/tutorial.md

 in real time using a software LFO (Low Frequency Oscillator).

 *NOTE* This LFO only sets the velocity of each note.
-It doesn't change the overall volume over time (/e.g./, tremolo).
+It doesn't change the overall volume over time (_e.g._, tremolo).
 To do that you'd need to create a method that gets called regularly, probably in a separate thread, and that sends volume control change messages.